Tsawwassen First Nation

 : 358 [Tsawwassen First Nation figures based on eligibility and enrolment provisions of the final agreement]

-In the fall of 2002, chief negotiators for the three parties agreed to work towards the completion of a draft Agreement-in-Principle (AIP).
-In July 2003, the draft was initialled, and in March, 2004, the Tsawwassen First Nation, British Columbia and Canada signed the Agreement-in-Principle (AIP).
+In March, 2004, the Tsawwassen First Nation, British Columbia and Canada signed an Agreement-in-Principle (AIP).
 Substantive progress continued at the treaty table and negotiators reached a tentative deal on a Final Agreement in October 2006 and initialed it on December 8, 2006.

 The Tsawwassen First Nation treaty legally took effect at 12:01 a.m. on April 3, 2009, establishing certainty with respect to Tsawwassen First Nation's Aboriginal rights and title and providing economic benefits to the Lower Mainland region.
 This represented the sixth and final stage, in the BC treaty process.